What qualifies as a fender bender?

 Why the same accident can produce very different repair bills

-Two similar rear-end collisions at the same speed can result in dramatically different bills.
-A five-year-old sedan with a plain bumper cover may need only a crease repair and paint blend.
-A newer luxury SUV with parking sensors and a radar module embedded in the fascia requires sensor removal, testing, and likely recalibration, all adding labor and time.
+Two similar collisions at identical speeds can cost dramatically different amounts.
+A basic sedan may need only crease repair and paint blending.
+A newer luxury SUV with embedded parking sensors and radar modules requires sensor removal, testing, and recalibration.
+Get written estimates from multiple shops before committing to anything.

 How fender bender repair actually works